TosbackCgusBridge-Bot/CGUs-versions/Pbskids/Privacy Policy.md

 We use these technologies, for example, to help us recognize your or your child's browser as a previous user and save and remember any preferences that may have been set. to help us customize the content shown while you or your child use the Services. to provide you or your child with content customized to your interests and to understand whether users read e-mail messages and click on links contained within those messages so that we can deliver relevant content and offers. and to help measure and research the effectiveness of our Services, interactive online content, features, and other communications.

 We may allow third parties to place and read their own cookies, web beacons, and similar technologies to collect information through the Services.
-These third parties may collect information about a user’s online activities over time and across sites, services, and devices to, for example, help us with traffic measurement, research, and analytics and serve you more relevant advertising on third party sites and services.
-These third parties may participate in programs that allow you to opt out of targeted advertising.
-To learn more and opt out, visit the Network Advertising Initiative and Digital Advertising Alliance.
+For example, our third-party service providers may use these technologies to collect information that helps us with traffic measurement, research, and analytics.

 You may be able to refuse or disable cookies by adjusting your web browser settings.
 Because each web browser is different, please consult the instructions provided by your web browser (typically in the "help" section).
 Please note that you may need to take additional steps to refuse or disable Local Shared Objects and similar technologies.
 For example, Local Shared Objects may be controlled through the instructions on Adobe's Setting Manager page.
 If you choose to refuse, disable, or delete these technologies, some of the functionality of our site may no longer be available to you or your child.